-During the year ended 31st March, 2014, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3.
+During the year ended 31st March, 2015, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3.
 The group's policy is to recognise transfers between levels of fair value hierarchy as at the end of the reporting period in which they occur.

-All of the group's investment properties were revalued as at 31st March, 2014.
+All of the group's investment properties were revalued as at 31st March, 2015.
 The valuations were carried out by an independent firm of surveyors, LCH (Asia-Pacific) Surveyors Limited, who have among their staff Members of the Hong Kong Institute of Surveyors with recent experience in the location and category of property being valued.
-The group's chief financial officer has discussed with the surveyors on the valuation assumptions and valuation results when the valuation is performed at each annual balance sheet date.
+The group's chief financial officer has discussed with the surveyors on the valuation assumptions and valuation results when the valuation is performed at the end of each reporting period.